 This course examines the foundation of systems analysis and design and related methodologies for project development.
 Topics include the role of systems analysts, elicitation and fact finding, problem analysis, and the feasibility study document.
 Methodologies, quality factors, and comparison of modeling techniques for structured and object-oriented design are introduced.
-Prerequisite: ITM 440 or CSC 316
+Prerequisite: CSC 316